wolfm2/openframeworks/assignments/assignment_04.md

 3. surprise
 4. anger

-In setup() set your framerate to 60 fps
+In setup() set your framerate to 60 fps and set all shapes to their initial locations.

 Move all shapes to their final destinations in 1 second and show each emotion for 2 seconds in a slideshow using ofGetFrameNum and the c++ modulo operator.